 There are so many things think about when planning a wedding that some essentials may get forgotten.
 We have come up with a wedding extras checklist to help remember a few things to ensure the day runs as smoothly as possible.

-Your venue may only have the capacity to cater for a specific amount of people so its a good idea to double check this.
-Luxury toilets are available to hire as an add on to your venue and are an essential if you are having a marquee on your own land.
+Your venue may only have the capacity to cater for a specific amount of people so it’s a good idea to double check this.
+Luxury toilets are available to hire as an add-on to your venue and are essential if you are having a marquee on your own land.

 ♥ Coat Rails